A Survey on Adversarial Contention Resolution: Introduction

 \subsubsection{Metrics.}

-In the static case, a natural performance measure is the number of slots until a set of packets succeeds; this number of slots is referred to as the \defn{makespan} The ratio of the number of successful packets to slots is known as \defn{throughput} and is another common notion of performance; note that throughput is a value between $0$ and $1$.
-Although throughput can be differentiated from \defn{channel utilization} (for example, see~\cite{throughput-vs-utilization}), in the literature surveyed, the two are treated identically.
+In the static case, a natural performance measure is the number of slots until a set of packets succeeds; this number of slots is referred to as the \defn{makespan}.
+We are typically interested in the set of all packets, but any deviations from this will be made clear from the context.
+For the static case, the ratio of the number of successful packets to the makespan is known as \defn{throughput}, and this is another common notion of performance; note that throughput is a value between $0$ and $1$.

+For the dynamic case, we define a slot to be \defn{active}, if at least one packet is present in the system during that slot.
+The above metrics remain valid when measured over active slots.
+However, at intermediate points in time, throughput may offer an overly-pessimistic measure of progress.
+For example, if a batch of $n$ packets arrive at the same time and starts executing \beb, the throughput will be $0$ for $\Omega(n/\log n)$ slots, despite the fact that the algorithm is progressing towards having many successful packet transmissions, which occurs after $\Theta(n)$ slots are executed.